kashmir96/osoappliance/content/posts/air-con-scrap-price.md

 ---

 title: Air Con Scrap Price
 description: "As temperatures rise, so do the costs of cooling our homes and businesses.
-Air conditioners are one of the most expensive items to...learn about it in this post"
+Air conditioners are one of the most expensive items to...find out now"
 keywords: air con scrap
-publishDate: 45009
+publishDate: 3/24/2023
 tags: ["Heat Pump", "Appliance Disposal"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/61.webp
+ image: /img/heatpump/103.webp
- alt: 'their sisters heat pump novel for all involved'
+ alt: 'a households heat pump novel for all involved'

 ---